 Trust games are a great way to help build communication skills that are essential for groups of children.
 These games will help the children to develop mutual respect for each other.
 They will also help children to build concentration skills and teamwork skills.
-Taken from the BB Juniors Pro Pack M-2-5
+Taken from the BB Juniors Pro Pack Mind M-2-5

 • Some obstacles such as chairs, cushions, tables etc